buildpacks/rfcs/text/0000-export-to-oci.md

 Legend:
 - † Exporting run-image from Daemon to disk in OCI layout format
 - ‡ Exporting application image to disk in OCI layout format
-- ⁜ Exporting application image from disk to Daemon
+- ⁜ Exporting application image from disk in OCI layout format to Daemon

 Notes:
 - We divide the results in two sections: